dom-techwriter/belvo-js-sdk-dom/README.md

 ## Development
 After checking out the repo, run `npm install` to install dependencies.
 Then, run `npm test` to run the tests.

-To release a new version, use `npm version` to bump a new version, and when all is ready you can upload the new version using `npm publish`.
+To release a new version:
+- Use `npm version major|minor|patch` to bump a new version.
+- Create a new pull request for the new version.
+- Once the new version is merged in `master`, create a `tag` matching the new version.

 ## Contributing